 Lu’ma Native Housing Society was incorporated in 1980 and is guided by a volunteer Board of Directors.
-The Society was incorporated to provide affordable housing to Aboriginal families and individuals with low to moderate income.
-The Society currently owns and operates an affordable housing portfolio in excess of 300 units.
+The Society was initially incorporated to provide affordable housing to Aboriginal families and individuals with low to moderate income.
+The Society currently owns and operates an affordable housing portfolio of just under 500 units of housing.

 The Society is headed by a CEO with over 35 years experience in developing and managing Aboriginal social housing across Canada.
 Our CEO is backed by a dedicated and professional staff with over 300 human years of experience in arranging affordable housing.